Kiriller12/RaylibWasm/README.md

 ## Build

-You should use publish option for building,
+You should use publish option for building.

-You can use Visual Studio for it.
+> [!WARNING]

-OR
+> Do not use Visual Studio publication, it may cause some strange errors!

 Just call this command from the root directory of the solution:
 ```